 Why the Cost of Solar Varies

-One of the most common questions we get asked is how much will residential solar cost.
-A person might say, “My house is 2,000 square feet, how much will solar cost?” or, “What does someone typically pay for solar?”
-While these questions are valid and among our most frequently asked, the answer is not as simple as it would seem.
+One of the most common questions we get asked is how much does solar cost?
+A person might say, “My house is 2,000 square feet, how much will installing solar panels cost?” or, “What does someone typically pay for solar?”
+Sometimes we even get asked about a specific solar panel cost.
+The answer is not so simple.
 The cost of residential solar in San Diego varies not only from solar company to solar company but also from customer to customer.
 Solar energy systems need to be sized to each individual household.
 If a contractor is willing to give you a solar quote without looking at your home’s electrical usage, run the other direction.
 Quality of components, quality and education of the crew installing solar panels, the longevity of the companies backing the warranty all contribute to the cost.

 Four Cost Considerations